awsdocs/amazon-ecs-developer-guide/doc_source/ecs-anywhere.md

 + CentOS 7
 **Important**
 CentOS 8 has reached its End Of Life \(EOL\) on December 31, 2021 and is no longer supported by Amazon ECS Anywhere\.
++ CentOS Stream 8
-+ RHEL 7 — Neither Docker or RHEL's open package repositories support installing Docker natively on RHEL\.
++ RHEL 7, RHEL 8 — Neither Docker or RHEL's open package repositories support installing Docker natively on RHEL\.
 You must ensure that Docker is installed before you run the install script that's described in this document\.
 + Fedora 32, Fedora 33 — Fedora 32 and Fedora 33 default to using `cgroups.v2`, which isn't supported by Amazon ECS\.
 As a result, the server's default grub configuration must be changed and the server rebooted\.
 For instructions, see [Changing cgroup version](https://docs.docker.com/config/containers/runmetrics/#changing-cgroup-version) in the Docker documentation\.
 + openSUSE Tumbleweed
 + Ubuntu 18, Ubuntu 20